Current Council Officers

 The Deputy Grand Knight is second in command.
 He assists the Grand Knight with council affairs and fulfills all duties assigned to him by the Grand Knight.
 Should the Grand Knight be absent from a council meeting, the Deputy Grand Knight will preside.
 He is chairman of the council’s retention committee.

 The Chancellor has a variety of responsibilities.
 Primarily, he assists the Grand Knight and the Deputy Grand Knight in the execution of their duties and oversees the council in both their absences.
 He is charged with strengthening the members’ interests in council activities.
 The Chancellor is chairman of the admission committee.

 The Recorder is similar to a court reporter or a secretary.
 He is responsible for maintaining a true record of all actions of the council and it’s correspondence.

-The Financial Secretary is appointed by the Supreme Knight, upon recommendation of the council.
+The Financial Secretary is appointed by the Supreme Knight, upon the recommendation of the council.
 His main area of responsibilities is maintaining all financial and membership records.
-He collects and receives all moneys from all sources, including annual dues from council members.
+He collects and receives all money from all sources, including annual dues from council members.
 He also handles supply orders for the council officers and members, filing the Report of Officer (#185), and submitting all membership transactions to the Supreme Council.
 For more specific duties and responsibilities, refer to the Financial Secretary Handbook (#1410).